deejaygraham/stop-fighting-yourself/outline.md

       - Simplest it can be
       - Uses fewest parts
       - Reveals intent.
+    - Sandi Metz Rules (made up)
+      - 100 line classes
+      - 5 line methods
+      - 4 method args

+    - Build a checklist
+      - Add to it over time
+      - Has tests
+      - Passes tests
+      - No bad names

     - Write it like prose
+     - descriptive names (characters in your story) do they do what you have said they do.
+Don't be afraid to iterate a bad name may get you further in another part that then makes the original clearer.
+     - Write short methods not long involved ones.
+Easier to reason about and ensure are working.
+Helps with naming in 1.
+     - Use space to group related things together and distance between unrelated things.
+Don't put two classes in the same file.
       - whitespace
       - understandable
       - tells a story